micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 ### Customizing the path

-You can add folders in the $PATH by adding in the bash (or zsh) config file.
+You can add folders in the $PATH by adding in the `.bash_profile` config file.
 If you open you terminal config file, you’ll see a line looking like:

 ```bash
 export PATH="/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:~/bin:$PATH"